Skip to main content

 Your journey starts with an in-office consultation with a licensed dentist or orthodontist partnered with Ormco, maker of Spark aligners.
 They’ll take x-rays and 3D scans of your teeth.

-Your dental provider will upload this data to Spark’s specialized software and will work closely with them in creating your custom treatment plan and clear aligners to ensure a perfect and comfortable fit.
+Your dental provider will upload this data to Spark’s specialized software and work with the company to create your custom treatment plan and clear aligners.

 Step #2: Aligner Treatment